Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-With moist and chewy middles, white chocolate matcha brownies are for matcha lovers everywhere!
-These fudgy green tea brownies disappear quickly and are a total crowd pleaser.
-Includes a vegan & gluten-free option too!
+With moist and chewy middles, my white chocolate matcha brownies are for matcha lovers everywhere!
+These fudgy green tea-flavored brownies are a twist on the classic blondie.
+A batch of these disappear quickly, and they are a total crowd-pleaser.
+I’ve included vegan & gluten-free adaptations too!

 Matcha brownies stacked on white parchment paper on a countertop.

-Matcha isn’t just for tea!
-Its bittersweet and earthy flavor tastes delicious in brownies and baked goods too.
+Matcha isn’t just for tea and lattes!
+Its bittersweet and earthy flavor tastes delicious in brownies and baked goods, too.
 Baking with matcha is one of my favorite ways to use it.
-It imparts a vibrant green hue and plenty of feel-good, healthy antioxidants!
+It gives baked goods a vibrant green hue and plenty of feel-good, healthy antioxidants (source).

 Since my love for brownies runs deep, it only felt right to combine the two and create this matcha brownies recipe.
-But not just any brownie would do, I wanted a dense, rich brownie with a super fudgy texture – the kind that’s comforting, so addicting, and leaves you speechless.
+But not just any brownie would do, I wanted a dense, rich brownie with a super fudgy texture – the kind that’s comforting and so addicting.
 I’m proud to say these matcha white chocolate brownies are just that!

 Latest Recipe Video!